AshAvalanche/ash-docs/docs/whitepaper-v2/index.md

 Ash will feature multiple **community pools** in which retail users can stake<sup> [11](#glossary)</sup> their AVAX.
 These pools are used to **crowdfund new validator nodes<sup> [4](#glossary)</sup>** for the Ash protocol which will in turn increase the number of Subnets that can be validated.

+The Ash protocol takes care of **swapping AVAX against Subnet native tokens** to be used for staking.

 The Ash pools feature multiple types of rewards for stakers:

 - AVAX